Misha Kahn: Career

 Kahn graduated from Rhode Island School of Design (RISD) with a degree in furniture design in 2011.
 In 2012, he was a Fulbright Fellow at Bezalel Academy of Arts and Design in Tel Aviv, Israel.
 He was a fellow in 2013 at the Creative Glass Center of America at WheatonArts in Millville, New Jersey.

 Kahn was featured in the Museum of Arts and Design's 2014 NYC Makers biennial.
-His first solo exhibition, Midden Heap, was at the Friedman Benda Gallery in 2016.
+His first solo exhibition, Midden Heap, was held at the Friedman Benda Gallery in 2016.
 He has since exhibited at the Whitney Museum of American Art, the Walker Art Center, Dallas Museum of Art, and High Museum of Art.

-His work is found in numerous public collections such as Corning Museum of Glass (Corning, New York), and the Museum of Fine Arts, Houston (Houston, Texas).
-Collectors of his work include Kelly Wearstler and Peter Marino.
+Kahn's work is in the collections of museums such as the Dallas Museum of Art, the Museum of Fine Arts, Houston, the Speed Museum of Art in Louisville, and the Corning Museum of Glass.
+Private collectors of his work include Kelly Wearstler and Peter Marino.

 In 2023, Kahn was a contestant on The Exhibit: Finding the Next Great Artist, a reality TV series that aired on MTV and the Smithsonian Channel.